The Preprocessor and Multi-File Projects

 #define kVersionString "1.0.0"

-char buffer[kMaxBufferSize];⚠️ Do not add a semicolon at the end of a macro definition. #define kMaxBufferSize 1024; will include the semicolon as part of the replacement text.
+char buffer[kMaxBufferSize];⚠️ Do not add a semicolon at the end of a macro definition. #define kMaxBufferSize 1024; includes the semicolon as part of the replacement text.

 #define SQUARE(x) ((x) * (x))